Xilinx/finn/docs/finn/hw_build.rst

 5. Project generation and synthesis (Vivado for Zynq, Vitis or Slash for Alveo)

 .. note::
   In previous FINN releases it was necessary to step through the individual sub-steps for hardware build manually by calling each transformation.
-The hardware build transformations `ZynqBuild` now execute all necessary sub-transformations.
+The hardware build transformations `PynqBuild` now execute all necessary sub-transformations.
 For more control over the build process, the transformations listed below can still be called individually.

 Driver Generation